risingwavelabs/risingwave-docs-legacy/docs/sql/system-catalogs/information-schema.md

 ## `table_constraints`

-The `table_constraints` view contains all constraints belonging to tables that the current user owns or has some privilege other than SELECT on.
+The `table_constraints` view contains all constraints for tables that the current user owns or has privileges other than `SELECT` on.

 This view assume the constraint schema is the same as the table schema, since `pg_catalog.pg_constraint` only supports primary key.